phiresky/fbstats/README.md

 Usage
 -----
-You can use the version hosted at http://phiresky.github.io/fbstats/ As the API from facebook is still in beta, you will need to be facebook developer and create an "app" for this to work.
+You can use the version hosted at http://phiresky.github.io/fbstats/ As the API from facebook is in beta, you will need to be facebook developer and create an "app" for this to work.

 **As of [2014-04-30 facebook added](https://developers.facebook.com/blog/post/2014/04/30/the-new-facebook-login/) [new restrictions](https://developers.facebook.com/docs/apps/changelog) to their api.
 The parts I use are now deprecated, facebook might remove the endpoint in the future.**

+**As of 2014-08-07 [(v2.1)](https://developers.facebook.com/blog/post/2014/08/07/Graph-API-v2.1/) facebook removed the ability to access the FQL message endpoint.
+Apps created after that date will not work.
+The new method of accessing the data is far too slow for this purpose. (see [issue 6](https://github.com/phiresky/fbstats/issues/6))**

 ### Detailed App creation instructions